jennylynnramz/jennylynnramz/README.md

 ### **Here's what I've studied:**

   * I completed a [Data Science Bootcamp](https://bootcamp.berkeley.edu/data/) from UC Berkeley Extension
-  * I graduated from [SFSU](https://www.sfsu.edu/) with MA in Human Sexuality
-  - You could read my [thesis](http://sfsu-dspace.calstate.edu/bitstream/handle/10211.3/203962/AS362018HMSXR36.pdf?sequence=1) if you wanted to.
+  * I graduated from [SFSU](https://www.sfsu.edu/) with MA in Human Sexuality.
+(You could read my [thesis](http://sfsu-dspace.calstate.edu/bitstream/handle/10211.3/203962/AS362018HMSXR36.pdf?sequence=1) if you wanted to.)
   * I graduated from [SFSU](https://www.sfsu.edu/) with BA in Pyschology
   * I graduated from [Cottey](https://cottey.edu/) with AS in Sociology